ckynlab/PipeIT/README.md

 Input files should be inside these folders to make them accessible to Singularity, otherwise PipeIT cannot find them.
 User can also manually mount additional files and folders using the -B flag, in which case the folders and files within these folders are accesile to Singularity.
 For example:
 ```
-singularity run -B /myHPC/home/username/files/ PipeIT.img -t RELATIVEpath/to/tumor.bam -n RELATIVEpath/to/normal.bam -e RELATIVEpath/to/region.bed
+singularity run -B /myHPC/home/username/files/PipeIT_<version>.img -t RELATIVEpath/to/tumor.bam -n RELATIVEpath/to/normal.bam -e RELATIVEpath/to/region.bed
 ```

 For a comprehensive description on which folders are automatically mounted within the container and on how to mount additional folders, users should read [Singularity's official documentation](http://singularity.lbl.gov/docs-mount).

 ### Output files
-PipeIT will locally create a folder that will include both the final output (a VCF file), and the intermediate files .
-The latter will be automatically deleted by PipeIT at the end of its execution, unless differently indicated.
+PipeIT will create a folder that will include both the final output (a VCF file) and the intermediate files.
+The latter will be automatically deleted by PipeIT at the end of its execution, unless otherwise indicated.

 Please note that an empty final VCF file means that PipeIT have found no mutation in the input sample.